-“Labha” in Vedic astrology means “gains”, thus the 11th house is seen as an auspicious house in astrology.
-It helps to predict if our aspirations and desires will get fulfilled or not.
+“Labha” in Vedic astrology means “gains”, thus, the eleventh house is seen as an auspicious house in astrology.
+It helps predict whether our aspirations and desires will be fulfilled.
 It’s a strong indicator of wealth and income, gain in name, fame, and money, and also plays a role in determining what brings profit to us.

 - Vedic name: Vairagya Bhava